molgenis/molgenis.org/public/documentation/guide-explore.md

   * LONG
   * XREF
 * Tip:
-  * ID types can only be STRING, INT, LONG, EMAIL and HYPERLINK.
+  * IDs can only be of type STRING, INT, LONG, EMAIL and HYPERLINK.

 #####XREF
 * Allowed: